 Today At Midwest Prototyping

-The years have been filled with many more satisfied customers, additional technologies, another acquisition in 2018 of the Tenere rapid prototyping division to our Colorado facility, and a lot of beta testing, research, and development work to ensure that we’re on the cutting edge of this fast-moving industry.
+As the years flew by they’ve been marked by the growth of orders and happy customers, additional technologies.
+In 2018 with the acquisition of Tenere Rapid Prototyping, our Colorado facility, and a lot of beta testing, research, and development work to ensure that we’re on the cutting edge of this fast-moving industry.

 Investing along the way in promising industry startups that are aligned with our goals have positioned us as a provider of unique solutions.
 Earning our ISO 9001 and AS9100 quality systems registrations has broadened our customer base while focusing our commitment to quality.
 Today Midwest Prototyping offers 6 distinct 3D printing technologies on over 40 machines with more than 40 materials.